SovereignCloudStack/release-notes/README.md

 See [Release Notes for R3](Release3.md) for more information.

+### Release 4 (2023-03-22)

+The implemented open source components have been updated to the latest stable versions.
+Among others, this includes OpenStack Zed, Kubernetes Cluster API 1.3.x, Cluster API Provider for OpenStack 0.7.x, Kubernetes 1.26.x, and Ubuntu 22.04 LTS.

+See [Release Notes for R4](Release4.md) for more information.

 ## Roadmap

-We have a 6 month release cadence -- R4 will follow in March 2023.
+We have a 6 month release cadence -- R5 will follow in September 2023.
-Until then, we will provide bugfixes and security fixes for R3.
+Until then, we will provide bugfixes and security fixes for R4.

 We do work towards a model where our partners can actually follow our main development branches -- right now, our CI needs a bit more coverage though